 A related product notice for Stryker’s recall of its Rejuvenate and ABG II modular-neck stems indicates the need for additional oversight of this multimillion-dollar medical device implant industry.

-At Slack & Davis, our in-house ability to screen and investigate complex cases involving harmful medical devices sets us apart from other personal injury firms and gives our clients tremendous leverage against tough corporate adversaries.
+At Slack Davis Sanger, our in-house ability to screen and investigate complex cases involving harmful medical devices sets us apart from other personal injury firms and gives our clients tremendous leverage against tough corporate adversaries.
 Our full-time, on-site legal nurse consultant provides patient-care expertise, allowing our attorneys to view the case from many different perspectives.

-Slack & Davis medical device lawyers invest numerous hours to research and construct their cases.
+Slack Davis Sanger medical device lawyers invest numerous hours to research and construct their cases.
 This preparation is essential for successful litigation.
-Please visit the resource list below for more information about product recalls – and/or contact the Slack & Davis product liability and medical device attorneys to learn more.
+Please visit the resource list below for more information about product recalls – and/or contact the Slack Davis Sanger product liability and medical device attorneys to learn more.